July 1, 2022

 FEATURING CHRISTIAN MUN

-Crafting the field by Xapiri Ground is a creative series of musical compositions that explore nature, resonance, and indigenous culture.
+Crafting the Field by Xapiri Ground is a creative series of musical compositions that express upon the natural and social environments surrounding Indigenous culture and their contemporaries.

 For this series #05, we feature artist Christian Mun who sculpts a soundscape that conceptually conveys the relationship between the boa, the Iskonawa man, and the jungle.
 The Iskonawa people’s connection to nature can be observed through the resonance of their language and their design patterns.
 This composition seeks to deconstruct such relationships through sound, playing with elemental and sense perceptions that move the listener through territorial states of transgression and release.